invrs/paradiso/README.md

 If a component is stateful, that means its class instance variables maintain state across multiple renders.

+Renders don't just occur when you visit a new URL.
+They can happen repeatedly as dynamic actions take place.

+#### View classes are stateless

-View classes should only exist for the lifetime of the individual render.
+View classes should only exist for the lifetime of an individual render.
 Paradiso knows to make `HomeView` a stateless component because of the word `View` at the end of it.

+You can see in the above example that it is easy to reference a parent component's variables (`@title`).
+Just add it as a [destructuring assignment](http://coffeescript.org/#destructuring) on the constructor.

 Name a class without `View` at the end, and it will be automatically be stateful.